awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-kinesis.md

 *Type*: Integer
 *Required*: No
 *CloudFormation Compatibility*: This property is passed directly to the `[MaximumBatchingWindowInSeconds](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-maximumbatchingwindowinseconds)` property of an `AWS::Lambda::EventSourceMapping`\.

+ `MaximumRecordAgeInSeconds`   <a name="sam-function-kinesis-maximumrecordageinseconds"></a>
+The maximum age of a record that Lambda sends to a function for processing\.
+*Type*: Integer
+*Required*: No
+*CloudFormation Compatibility*: This property is passed directly to the `[MaximumRecordAgeInSeconds](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-maximumrecordageinseconds)` property of an `AWS::Lambda::EventSourceMapping`\.

+ `MaximumRetryAttempts`   <a name="sam-function-kinesis-maximumretryattempts"></a>
+The maximum number of times to retry when the function returns an error\.
+*Type*: Integer
+*Required*: No
+*CloudFormation Compatibility*: This property is passed directly to the `[MaximumRetryAttempts](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-maximumretryattempts)` property of an `AWS::Lambda::EventSourceMapping`\.

+ `ParallelizationFactor`   <a name="sam-function-kinesis-parallelizationfactor"></a>
+The number of batches to process from each shard concurrently\.
+*Type*: Integer
+*Required*: No
+*CloudFormation Compatibility*: This property is passed directly to the `[ParallelizationFactor](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-parallelizationfactor)` property of an `AWS::Lambda::EventSourceMapping`\.

  `StartingPosition`   <a name="sam-function-kinesis-startingposition"></a>
 The position in a stream from which to start reading\.